Hiklas/vagrant-general-development/README.md

 * VirtualBox
 * Vagrant
 * Python
+* OpenSSL - Need to build for MacOS

 The code was developed and tested on a Mac but should work fine on other platforms that meet the above requirements.